jhatler/jhatler/README.md

 If you're interested in my work history, you can find my resumes and CVs below.
 They're LaTeX based, rendered to PDFs dynamically based on the data in this repository.
-The resumes are targeted towards specific roles and are a subset of the information my CV, which is a comprehensive overview of my experiences and skills.
+The resumes are targeted towards specific roles and are a subset of the information in my CV, which is a comprehensive overview of my experiences and skills.

 - [CV](https://cv.jhatler.com/)
 - [Resume - DevOps Engineer](https://resume.jhatler.com/devops)